fsschneider/DeepOBS/README.md

 [![Documentation Status](https://readthedocs.org/projects/deepobs/badge/?version=latest)](https://deepobs.readthedocs.io/en/latest/?badge=latest)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> **This branch contains the beta of version 1.2.0**: <br> It contains the latest changes planed for the release of DeepOBS 1.2.0, including support for **PyTorch**.
+Not all features are implemented and most notably we currently don't provide baselines for this version.

 **DeepOBS** is a benchmarking suite that drastically simplifies, automates and improves the evaluation of deep learning optimizers.